-For those 60yrs and older, you can use the Ontario Covid-19 Vaccination appointment booking tool: Ontario.ca/bookvaccine or call 1-888-999-6488 – to book at a mass community clinic.
+The Ontario Covid-19 Vaccination appointment booking tool: Ontario.ca/bookvaccine or call 1-888-999-6488 – to book at a mass community clinic (not our NFHT clinic).

 - First Nations, Metis and Inuit – adults in these populations, there are now clinics and info on how to book into CCC in Cobourg, S.G.
 Nesbitt Memorial Arena in Minden, Lindsay Exhibition.
 Click here for phone numbers and details.